 Any last words to the readers?

 Jobs that exist today did not exist in the last 5 years.
 I think no one knew that someone could become a social influencer, youtubers, Tik Tok famous or an Instagramer, these are the new jobs that social media has created.
-Due to pollution, you will see jobs being created by technologies like blockchain, IOT, robotics and drones.
+Due to current pandemic COVID-19, you will see jobs being created by technologies like blockchain, IOT, robotics and drones.
 You will see that jobs that never existed, we might have jobs like drone pilots.
 Our IOT jobs were not in existence in the last 5 years, if you look at LinkedIn there are no jobs called IOT engineer, IOT software developer, IOT architect, there were none but there is now a market for these jobs.
 My advice to the younger generation is to learn as much as possible about the new technologies before the start of the fourth industrial revolution.
 5 years down the road we will see new jobs which we have not heard of.
 That fundamental aspect of the new technology will be the foundation of your new job.
 So learn as much as possible while you are in the education system but even while you are working you still need to learn more because things are moving along very fast.
 Technology drives the future but the steering of this new technology depends on you.